lletourn/Workshops/doc/10-Exploratory.md

 You could do this directly in R but
 1- The basefreq format is not simple to parse
-2- When you have thousands of somatics, and/or hundreds of samples, R struggles to build de pairwise distance and the PCA This is why we precompute it in java before.
+2- When you have thousands of somatics, and/or hundreds of samples, R struggles to build de pairwise distance and the PCA.
+This is why we precompute it in java before.

 ## Aknowledgments